Photo by Mark Pickthall. © 2019 Bruce Munro Ltd.

 Photo by Serena Munro. © 2019 Bruce Munro Ltd.

-Bruce Munro’s wildly popular light installations will be on view at Brookgreen Gardens in South Carolina starting this April 8.
+Bruce Munro’s wildly popular light installations are now on view at Brookgreen Gardens in South Carolina with enhanced COVID-19 safety protocols.

-The latest site-specific exhibition from British artist Bruce Munro will decorate a historic South Carolina landscape with thousands of illuminated, flower-like bulbs and other impressive artworks.
+The latest site-specific exhibition from British artist Bruce Munro decorates a historic South Carolina landscape with thousands of illuminated, flower-like bulbs.
+The impressive display is now welcoming visitors as the state begins to reopen after coronavirus lockdowns.

 Article continues below advertisement

 Last spring, British artist Bruce Munro unveiled his largest field installation and first solar-powered exhibit in the United States, consisting of 58,000 illuminated fiber-optic “blooms” spread across 15 acres in Paso Robles, California.
-The outdoor light installation was such a success that organizers extended its run by six months (through June 30, 2020) due to “overwhelming public demand.”
+The outdoor light installation was such a success that organizers extended its run by six months due to “overwhelming public demand.”

-Across the botanical gardens (which are also home to the largest collection of American figurative sculpture in the country), the exhibit will showcase seven site-specific works by the acclaimed British artist.
-Munro has previously installed similar light-based projects in California, London, and South Korea, as well as in Uluru, Australia, where his Field of Light installation opened in April 2017 and was extended through December 31, 2020, because of its popularity.
-For Brookgreen: Southern Light, each of the seven artworks by Munro will be modified specifically for the garden spaces where they’ll be installed.
+Across the botanical gardens (which are also home to the largest collection of American figurative sculpture in the country), the exhibit showcases seven site-specific works by the acclaimed British artist, who has previously installed similar light-based projects in California, London, and South Korea, as well as in Uluru, Australia.
+For Brookgreen: Southern Light, each of the seven artworks by Munro has been modified specifically for the garden spaces where they’re installed.

-Bruce Munro at Brookgreen: Southern Light will be on view at Brookgreen Gardens from April 8 through September 12, 2020, every Wednesday through Saturday from 7 p.m. to 10 p.m.
-Tickets cost $25 for adults and $15 for children for nonmembers.
+Brookgreen Gardens asks that visitors purchase online tickets for Bruce Munro at Brookgreen: Southern Light in advance to limit contact with exhibition staff.
+Admission costs $25 for adults and $15 for children for nonmembers.
 (For members, admission is $20 for adults and $12 for children.)